What Kind of Infinity? (A Small Infinity - iAPP)

 The very nature of small-infinities shapes the possible ways available to consider infinities, to allow infinites to shape surfaces that we can understand, think about, consider, experience, create with.

-The best way that I have found to proceed is kind of like setting up little observation posts all over a mountain range: observation posts that I and others might visit, hang out in, and return to from time to time, and to have a good time looking around, to take in the various views that the mountain range affords, without need to take in the entire thing at once - precisely because it cannot be taken it all at once.
+The best way that I have found to proceed is kind of like setting up little observation posts all over a mountain range: observation posts that I and others might visit, hang out in, and return to from time to time, and to have a good time looking around, to take in the various views that the mountain range affords, without need to take in the entire thing at once - precisely because it cannot be taken in all at once.
 This has led me to take a slow-unfolding, axiomatic approach to the topic - the laying out of observation posts along the way - to give myself and others time to stand on the precipice of each insight and look around for ourselves, in our own time, in our own way, to unfold as it were, an infinite number of ways from which to stand and look at the infinities that make up our worlds, our minds, our selves.

 A changing collection of these Observation Posts can be found here: Surfaces